rtkachuk/haskellProjects/README.md

 writeToFile -- write to file haskell program
 simpleDataStore -- program, that use zip
 dirsExploring -- simple file manager
 musicWorker -- simple program with recursive file searching
+databaseConnect -- simple program, which connects to database